 - Toggle yourself to On Duty

-Dialpad Tip: The On Duty/Off Duty toggle is available on your desktop, mobile or Obihai.
+Dialpad Tip: The On Duty/Off Duty toggle is available on your desktop, iOS mobile app or Obihai.
 For Obihais, select More > Call Center Availability to toggle on/off.
+For the Andriod mobile app, the toggle is currently not available.

 Unlike Departments, where Dialpad will ring-all Operators, Call Centers ring out to Agents based on one of the available routing options your Supervisor has selected: